rancher/docs/content/rancher/v2.6/en/troubleshooting/expired-webhook-certificates/_index.md

 For Rancher versions that have `rancher-webhook` installed, certain versions created certificates that will expire after one year.
 It will be necessary for you to rotate your webhook certificate if the certificate did not renew.

-New and existing rancher-webhook deployments will automatically renew its TLS certificate when it is 30 or fewer days within expiration date.
-If an older version is in use, there are two methods to work around this issue:
+In Rancher v2.6.3 and up, rancher-webhook deployments will automatically renew their TLS certificate when it is within 30 or fewer days of its expiration date.
+If you are using v2.6.2 or below, there are two methods to work around this issue:

 ##### 1. Users with cluster access, run the following commands:
 ```